UCLA-IRL/NAC-ABE/README.md

 After starting an attribute authority and added policies for decryptors, the attribute authority will listen to the prefix `/<attribute authority prefix>/DKEY` to answer possible attribute request from decryptors.
 When a request arrives, the attribute authority will first use a known decryptor cetificate to verify the request, then locates the attribtue lists of this decryptor.
-After that, the attribute authority will create a new AES key to encrypt the attributes, then use the decryptor's RSA public key from the certificate to encrypt the AES key.
+After that, the attribute authority will create a new AES key to cpEncrypt the attributes, then use the decryptor's RSA public key from the certificate to cpEncrypt the AES key.
 The encrypted attributes will be returned back to the decryptor.

 ### 3.2 Data Owner